 Take Part in Other Recreational Activities

 For more recreational activities, there’s everything from biking, fishing, horseback riding, bird watching, kayaking or rafting, and much more!
 There are plenty of bike parks and routes that are great for mountain biking.
 They vary in difficulty, so there’s something for everyone.
-You can even come during the winter to ski or snowboard on the slopes.
-In fact, Mt.
-Hood is pretty popular for skiing as the hills are also used for mountain biking when the snow’s gone.
+Some of the trails can be pretty advanced, so if you are just starting out mountain biking, be sure to stick to the ones marked as easier.

 For those who are willing to spend a little money for some quality fun, you can shoot arrows at a range, play a round of golf, race your friends on some go-karts, zipline and bungee jumping, or try wine tasting.
 Looking for some peaceful time with your friends and family?
 Hang out at one of the parks!
 They’re scattered all throughout the area and have areas for wholesome activities like picnicking and bird watching.